 Supply chains and logistics involve a lot of moving parts.
 Keeping track of these items and getting them securely and intact from point A to point B is an art form that often goes under the radar.
 Among the most frequently occurring challenges in the global supply chain is tracking where products are at any given time, whether they are in good condition and where they are heading to.
-That’s the key question logisticians ask themselves on a daily basis in order to ensure they are going to have enough inventory in the right place at the right time.
+That’s the key question logisticians ask themselves on a daily basis in order to ensure they are going to have enough inventory in the right place at the right time using the IoT technology.

 Surely, this sector is undergoing an unprecedented transformation, driven by innovations in information technologies and digitalization.
 Digital, connected and autonomous are on the wishlist of characteristics for any forward-thinking commercial entity.